 Attempts To Ban Access to Safe, Legal Abortion Have Soared to an All Time High

-BREAKING: As this post was published, Georgia became the third state this year—after Kentucky and Mississippi—to pass a ban on abortion before many people know they are pregnant.
-The bill passed by one vote.
-Georgia is just one of 32 states to introduce abortion bans this year as part of a national strategy to outlaw safe, legal abortion.
+BREAKING: Alabama, on May 15, signed a near-total ban on abortion into law — with no exceptions for rape or incest.
+Alabama is merely one of 32 states to introduce abortion bans this year as part of a national strategy to outlaw safe, legal abortion.

 2019 is barely one-fourth behind us, but one fact is clear: anti-abortion politicians have dropped all pretense of wanting anything less than a ban on access to safe, legal abortion.